In this article, you’ll learn why you should collect up-front payment from patients and how it can help your practice flourish.

 Reed Tinsley, a CPA consultant specializing in healthcare accounting said: “Nine out of 10 patients couldn’t tell you what their copay or deductible is.”

-Many patients have no clue what charges they have accrued until long after the time of service, which is surprising considering that 92% of consumers want to know their payment responsibilities up front.
+Many patients have no clue what charges they have accrued until long after the time of service, which is surprising considering that 92% of consumers want to know their financial responsibilities up front.

 In a study that was updated February 2021, 62% of patients said knowing their out-of-pocket expenses prior to service impacts the likelihood of pursuing care.
 Moreover, 65% of patients are more willing to make a partial payment when given a patient cost estimate at time of service.